ALittlePatate/Rainbow-Cheat-CS-GO/README.md

 If you have ideas of improvements or if you want to report a bug please make a message on [Issues](https://github.com/ALittlePatate/Rainbow-Cheat-CS-GO/issues) or message me on [Discord](https://discord.com/) at A Little Patate#6013.

 # Changelog

+## V4.03
+* Added a Rank Reveal
+* Added some Chams
+* Added a Hitsound
+* Added a Sound ESP
+* Added a Silent Aim
+* Fixed the FOV
+* Now the color of the wallhack changes in function of the player's health

 ## V3.03
 * Added a rcs perfect percentage config